NaifAbdullah1/WakeGuard/README.md

 ☐ Implement the Vibration switch in alarm Editor, switching off vibration should not make the alarm vibrate the phone.

-☐ Deprecate the calendar icon in the AlarmEditorActivity.
-But keep the text to the left of it indicating when the alarm goes off.
-Center it though

 ## Other items that are remaining: